EricZinda/Perplexity/docs/pxint/pxint0071WhichParseAndTree.md

             return f"Couldn't do that: {error_text}"
 ~~~

-We also moved the functions that parse and build trees (`mrss_from_phrase`, `tree_from_assignments` and `trees_from_mrs`) to be part of the `UserInterface` class.
+We also moved the functions that parse and build trees (`mrss_from_phrase`, `tree_from_assignments` and `trees_from_mrs`) to be part of the `UserInterface` class just to clean up the code.

-With this, we now have a (simple) fully functioning interactive natural language system!
+With this, we now have a (simple) fully-functioning interactive natural language system!
 Here's a simple example that runs it in a loop, and an interactive session using some phrases we've used throughout the tutorial to test it:

 ~~~
 def Example12():